 I present my research both nationally and internationally, and was recently recognized with Canadian Association for Theatre Research's Robert Lawrence Prize for emerging scholars (2019).
-I have just co-edited the first peer-reviewed journal issue on dance studies in Canada (Performance Matters 2019), and I recently co-edited an issue of Canadian Theatre Review on "Choreographies of Assembly" (2018).
-My research has been published in Performance Research, Dance Research Journal, Canadian Theatre Review, The Dance Current, and in anthologies including Susan Manning, Janice Ross, and Rebecca Schneider's co-edited anthology, Futures of Dance Studies (Wisconsin 2020).
+I have co-edited the first peer-reviewed journal issue on dance studies in Canada (Performance Matters 2019), and I recently co-edited an issue of Canadian Theatre Review on "Choreographies of Assembly" (2018).
+My research has been published in Performance Research, Dance Research Journal, Canadian Theatre Review, and The Dance Current, and in anthologies including Susan Manning, Janice Ross, and Rebecca Schneider's Futures of Dance Studies (Wisconsin 2020).
 I have been invited to speak in a range of events hosted by SFU Public Square, the Pandemonium speaker series (SFU, Urban Studies), the Vancouver Institute for Social Research, and as part of the Performance Studies (Canada) Speaker Series.

 During my postdoctoral fellowship, I co-developed performance scores with undergraduate students at York University, SFU, the University of the Fraser Valley -- where I also served as a choreographic consultant for the student Devised Theatre showcase.
 I have presented my choreography and structured improvisations at various venues throughout Canada, including: Unit Pitt Gallery, the CEREV space at Concordia in Montreal, Mascall Dance's Bloom choreographic series, The Firehall Arts Centre's BC Buds, Battery Opera's Bob's Lounge, among others.